Mithridatic Wars: First war

 Roman forces were, however, not united.
 With the Cinnan regime in power at Rome, they assigned consul Lucius Valerius Flaccus with an army to take over command from Sulla, who refused to relinquish his, forcing the two Roman armies to operate essentially independently.
 With Mithridates expeditionary forces destroyed, Sulla offered terms: Pontic withdrawal from Roman Asia and Paphlagonia along with restoration of the pre-war monarchs in Bithynia and Cappadocia.
 Mithridates also was to hand over seventy or eighty ships and an indemnity of some two or three thousand talents.
 For his part Sulla would ensure Mithridates would henceforth be treated as a Roman ally.
 Flaccus' army, which killed him in favour of his legate Gaius Flavius Fimbria, continued east into Asia Minor with successes, almost capturing Mithridates at Pitane, before he escaped by the inaction of Sulla's quaestor Lucius Licinius Lucullus.
 Mithridates sued for peace with Sulla, meeting at Dardanus in the Dardanelles, in autumn 85 BC where he accepted Sulla's terms.
 Fimbria's army then surrendered to Sulla, with Fimbria killing himself shortly thereafter, and then served to garrison Asia while Sulla arranged a settlement.

 The Treaty of Dardanos so reached was remarkably lenient on Mithridates.
 This was almost certainly because Sulla desired a free hand so that he could launch an invasion of Italy and destroy the Cinnan regime at Rome.
 Treatment of the Asian provincials was not so light-handed: with substantial increases in Roman revenues exacted from the defeated or unfaithful provincial communities.
 Harsh indemnities were also forced from the Asian cities, who for the time being paid Sulla.

 The terms of the treaty with Mithridates were not at the time public, with Sulla unwilling to publicise what was essentially a withdrawal for convenience.
 Taking a long delay to avoid charges of neglecting Roman interests in the east, in spring 83 Sulla's armies boarded ships for Brundisium to start civil war.
-Even though Sulla was victorious in the civil war and his action (including the proscriptions) were formally ratified by a cowed assembly after his victory in the civil war in 82 BC, the Dardanos pact was not included.
+Even though Sulla was victorious in the civil war and his actions (including the proscriptions) were formally ratified by a cowed assembly after his victory over his fellow citizens in 82 BC, the Dardanus pact was not included.